Every form of marketing needs conversions to be tracked effectively. Email marketing is one of them.

 Goal Performance Reporting Area In Google Analytics

-You should be able to see a reporting widget right in your Google analytics dashboard.
-This widget shows the last 7 days conversions.
-You can toggle the days to check specific date range and the conversion rate of any goal you may have.
+You should be able to see a reporting widget right in your Google Analytics dashboard.
+This widget shows the last 7 days’ conversions.
+You can toggle the days to check a specific date range and the conversion rate of any goal you may have.